 2 hot red chili peppers, seeded and finely chopped (abt 2 tablespoons)

 2 1/2 cups cider vinegar

 Prepare 4 1 pint jars and lids by sterilizing in boiling water according to manufacturer’s instructions.

-Combine tomatoes, red peppers, onions, hot peppers, brown sugar and salt in a heavy non-reactive pot.
+Combine tomatoes, red bell peppers, onions, hot peppers, brown sugar, and salt in a heavy non-reactive pot.
 Cook gently over medium heat for 45 minutes.

-Tie the pickling spices, mustard and celery seeds into a cheesecloth bag, add to the pot and cook over medium low heat until reduced by half, stirring occasionally to prevent sticking, about 45 minutes.
+Tie the pickling spices (and mustard and celery seeds if using) into a cheesecloth bag, add to the pot and cook over medium-low heat until reduced by half, stirring occasionally to prevent sticking, about 45 minutes.